 The International Film Festival of Marrakech

 Held in the first week of December and lasts for a week to 10 days.
 Contestants come from all over the world to showcase their short films.
 The location and timing make it an excellent choice for a little winter sun and Christmas shopping, as well as checking out some cultural feature films.

 Religious Festival dates and Public Holidays

-Staff in the riads and villas will continue to work as normal, but may need to take a break in the afternoon for a short rest.
-There will absolutely be no problem about them preparing meals and you eating and drinking (including alcohol) in front of them.
+Staff in riads and villas will continue to work as normal, but may need to take a break in the afternoon for a short rest.
+There will be no problem about them preparing meals and you eating and drinking (including alcohol) in front of them.

 This fast-breaking celebration, takes place a few days after the end of Ramadan, and is a huge national festivity where friends and family spend quality time together.